Co-Director of Organisational Life

-Dr. Diahhadi Setyonaluri, or Ruri, is a faculty member at the Faculty of Economics and Business, Universitas Indonesia.
-She earned her Ph.D. in Demographic and Social Research from The Australian National University in 2013, with a dissertation examining the determinants of women’s employment exit and return in Indonesia.
-Dr. Setyonaluri’s research employs an interdisciplinary approach to investigate the drivers of women’s economic participation and welfare in Indonesia, with particular focus on marriage and childbearing, unpaid care work, gender norms, workplace policies, social protection, and violence against women.
-She has extensive experience as a policy consultant for international organizations and government agencies, including serving as Gender and Social Inclusion Economist for the World Bank’s Prospera program (2019-2021).
+She serves as Co-Director of Organisational Life at ARC UI and a faculty member at the Faculty of Economics and Business, Universitas Indonesia.
+She brings strong expertise in gender economics and labour market analysis, contributing to the strengthening of research development and policy engagement.
+Her research adopts an interdisciplinary approach to examine the drivers of women’s economic participation and welfare in Indonesia.
+Her work focuses on key issues such as marriage and childbearing, unpaid care work, gender norms, workplace policies, social protection, and violence against women.
+Beyond academia, she has extensive experience as a policy consultant for international organisations and government agencies.

 Dr. Annisa R. Beta is a Lecturer in Cultural Studies at the School of Culture and Communication, the University of Melbourne.
 Her research is broadly concerned with youth, new media, and political subjectivity in Southeast Asia.
 Before moving to Melbourne, she was a Postdoctoral Fellow at the Department of Communications and New Media, National University of Singapore, from 2018 to 2019.
 She received her Ph.D. from National University of Singapore in 2018.
 While finishing her doctoral degree, she was also a Visiting Student Researcher at the University of California Berkeley in 2016.